mikewesthad/ColumbiaStudentShowcaseGenerator/README.md

 ### Backup

 After all that, back up any necessary files for future reference.
-I recommend zipping up the "Form Export", the showcase collage, etc. and uploading to Sharepoint.
+I recommend zipping up the "Form Export", the showcase collage, etc. and uploading to the Archive folder in Sharepoint.

 ## Future Improvements

 - Form updates:
   - Only allow english character names in image files?
+This breaks WordPress URLs.
+Alternatively, this CLI could transform the image files into unique image URLs that are WordPress-safe.
+- Open questions
-  - Crosslist with class catalog somehow?
+  - Anyway to cross-list the "course" selection from the form with our class catalog?
+  - Explore moving this from the WordPress to its own hosting setup?
+This could be better optimized if it were simply a static site generator.
   - Right now, the image uploading to WordPress bypasses the media library, so it doesn't take full advantage of image optimization.
 Look into https://wordpress.org/plugins/add-from-server/ - this requires updating WordPress.